farebers/handbrake-RaspberryPi/README.md

 make -j 4 x265
 ```

-Wait unitl you see that files have been downloaded then CTRL-C
+Wait until you see that files have been downloaded then CTRL-C

 ```
-nano ./contrib/x265/x265_3.0/source/common/primitives.cpp
+vi contrib/x265/x265_3.2.1/source/common/primitives.cpp
 ```

 and change following section - at the end of the file: